Declaration on Corporate Governance

 For the efficient exercise of its responsibilities, the Supervisory Board of the General Partner has formed qualified committees from the midst of its members, which prepare the matters for deliberation and resolutions of the Supervisory Board.
 The Supervisory Board regularly and timely receives briefings on the committees’ work.

 The Supervisory Board of FMC AG & Co.
-KGaA advises and supervises the management of the Company by the General Partner and performs the other duties assigned to it by law and the Articles of Association.
-It is involved in strategy and planning as well as all matters of fundamental importance for the company.
+KGaA supervises and advises the management of the Company by the General Partner and performs the other duties assigned to it by law and the Articles of Association.
+In accordance with principle 6 of the Code, supervision and advice include sustainability matters.
+The Supervisory Board is further involved in strategy and planning as well as all matters of fundamental importance for the company.

 Simultaneous membership in both the Supervisory Board and the Management Board is in principle not permissible.
 The members of the Company’s Supervisory Board are independent in their decisions and are not bound by requirements or instructions of third parties.